kubernetes/community/sig-windows/annual-report-2021.md

    - Defined windows operational readiness standards.

 2. What initiatives are you working on that aren't being tracked in KEPs?
-   - Migration of the windows kube-proxy to KPNG (led by amim).
+   - Migration of the windows kube-proxy to KPNG.
    - Migration of testgrid reporting jobs from aks-engine to cluster-api/cluster-api-provder-azure.
    - Dockershim removal / validation for Windows nodes.